ssagroup2/SSA_SmartDeviceSimulation/README.md

 `topic.py` - Used to establish a connection between sensors and the broker.
 The broker uses the topic of a message to decide which client receives which message.
 TLS client certificates and key paths are configured in this file.

-`sample-mosquitto.conf` - Configuration file for Mosquitto Broker.
+`sample-mosquitto.conf` - Configuration file for Mosquitto broker.
 TLS broker certificates and key paths are configured in this file.

 ## Configuration